srid/ema/docs/concepts/hot-reload.md

 ## Handling errors

 If your code throws a Haskell exception, they will be gracefully handled and displayed in the browser, allowing you to recover without breaking hot-reload flow.

+## Calling Javascript after hot reload events

+If you need to invoke some javascript upon page reloads, define a javascript function named `emaHotReloadHook`.
+It will be called after patching the DOM is complete.

+This is useful for content that relies on further Javascript processing to be displayed properly, such as mathematics via MathJax.